harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-load-balancer-aws.md

 The Application Load Balancer (ALB) does not have a domain name associated with it.
 The AutoStopping Rule directs traffic to resources through the load balancer.
 Hence the load balancer requires a domain name to be accessed by the rule.
 You can configure DNS using **Route 53** or **Others** DNS providers to do the mapping.

-### Configure DNS Using Route 53
+### Configure DNS using Route 53

 AutoStopping Rule has first-class integration with Route 53.

 :::note
-This works only if Route 53 is in the same AWS account as the instance you want to include in the AutoStopping rule.1.
-In **Select your preferred DNS provider and perform the mapping**, select **Route 53**.
+This works only if Route 53 is in the same AWS account as the instance you want to include in the AutoStopping rule.
 :::
+1. In **Select your preferred DNS provider and perform the mapping**, select **Route 53**.
-1. Select the correct Route 53 hosted zone from the drop-down list.
+2. Select the correct Route 53 hosted zone from the dropdown list.

      ![](./static/create-load-balancer-aws-20.png)
-2. In **Enter Domain name**, enter the domain name.
+3. In **Enter Domain name**, enter the domain name.
 For example, `autostopping`.

      ![](./static/create-load-balancer-aws-21.png)
-3. Click **Continue**.
+4. Click **Continue**.
-4. Select region from the drop-down list to install the Access Point.
+5. Select region from the dropdown list to install the Access Point.
-5. Select a certificate from the drop-down list.
+6. Select a certificate from the drop-down list.
-6. Select VPC.
+7. Select VPC.
-7. Select security groups.
+8. Select security groups.
-8. Click **Save Load Balancer**.
+9. Click **Save Load Balancer**.

 	   ![](./static/create-load-balancer-aws-22.png)